sara-slavkovic/decision-tree-id3/README.md

 | Loan Approval  | ~86%     | ~88%      | ~90%   | ~89%     |
 | Car Evaluation | ~92%     | ~85%      | ~75%   | ~80%     |
 | Play Tennis    | ~89%     | ~86%      | ~98%   | ~92%     |

-Play tennis dataset is very small, so high variance is expected.
-This highlights the tendency of ID3 to **overfit without pruning**.

 ---